miguelgc95/npm-basics/README.md

 # npm-basics

-_This goal of this proyect is to get use to npm._
+_The goal of this proyect is to get use to npm._
-_We will install some dependencies for production, others for development and try with diferent versions_ _We will also learn to do our fisrt tests installing the jest package_
+> _We will install some dependencies for production, others for development and try with diferent versions_
+> _We will also learn to do our fisrt tests installing the jest package_

 ## Starting 🚀